 Artificial intelligence is everywhere today, and, if you’re like most of the population, you probably have some questions—and even concerns—about it.
 If you’re an education administrator, you may have even more qualms.

-New technology has tremendous potential to improve learning outcomes and student experience – it can be a powerful tool to help both faculty and students in and out of the classroom.
+New technology has tremendous potential to improve learning outcomes and student experience – AI in higher education can be a powerful tool to help both faculty and students in and out of the classroom.
 But, before it’s implemented, it needs to be understood and evaluated.

 AI in Higher Education